Menu

 » Yellow Leaves

 The main culprit in this case is overwatering.
-While Dracaena Marginata enjoys moist soil, wet and soggy soil is going to cause some damage.
 To make sure your plant stays healthy you should optimise its watering frequency and also check if the current potting mix offers proper drainage and root aeration.

 Since Dragon trees are sensitive to the chemicals found in water, yellowing leaves might also be a sign that you have to use distilled water or rainwater.
 If that’s not an option, you can let your tap water sit overnight so chemicals like chlorine and fluoride can evaporate.